Geometric formulation of $k$-essence and late-time acceleration: Late-time observational constraints

 where $\log N$ increases the penalty strength with dataset size, making BIC more conservative in selecting models as $N$ grows. \end{itemize}

 It is important to note that each statistical measure serves a distinct purpose and comes with its own advantages and limitations.
 Specifically, the reduced chi-squared statistic, $\chi^2_{\text{red}}$, evaluates the goodness of fit between a model and the data, without penalising model complexity.
 In contrast, the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC) are model selection tools that balance goodness of fit with model complexity by including a penalty term for the number of parameters \cite{Vrieze2012, Rezaei2021, Arevalo2017}.
 Among the two, BIC imposes a stronger penalty than AIC for large datasets $\left( \log N > 2\right)$, as evident from their definitions.
-It is worth noting, however, that when two models have the same number of parameters — as is the case here — the differences in their AIC and BIC values coincide, i.e., \( \Delta \text{AIC} = \Delta \text{BIC} \).
-We keep both $\text{AIC}$ and $\text{BIC}$ for completeness.
+Since the geometric $k$-essence model has one additional free parameter compared to $\Lambda$CDM, AIC and BIC penalise it differently.
+The BIC penalty is stronger because $N$ is large, and therefore $\Delta{\rm BIC}$ is larger than $\Delta{\rm AIC}$.